 About dialogues of Japanese actors, I think it is too rude that they actually affected by Kitano Takeshi's howling yakuza movies like Outrage series.
 All of them are not like detectives, police officers but they are more like yakuzas.

 For editing and cinematography, it is pretty interesting to do dissolve with defamiliarisation.
 In one scene, Yamura and Rika's close ups are dissolving unnaturally in clear order from the right to left.
 After Rika's close up dissolved completely, then Yamura's CS starts to dissolve mechanically.
 This kind of defamiliarisation is also Hong Kong film aesthetics.
 The shots are full use of crane, steadicam, drone, bike camera and multi-camera operations.
 The extension and variety of camera works exceeding any Japanese films that made by TV guys.

-In conclusion, John Woo is back to its tradition of hard boiled romance action successfully with correct corporation with the Asian film giant Mainland China and its cinema industry.
+In conclusion, John Woo is back to his tradition of hard boiled romance action successfully with correct corporation with the Asian film giant Mainland China and its cinema industry.
 Please keep it up!

 Any part of this report may be disseminated without permission, provided attribution to the professional film writer Ryota Nakanishi as author and a link to www.ryotanakanishi.com is provided.